Chatbots Now Handle 80% of Calls. Getting a Human Is the Hard Part.

 interactions.
 Companies call this "improved efficiency" and "enhanced customer

-wanted.
+fewer support jobs, and more pressure to accept automation as the default.
 The "Empathy" Algorithm Modern AI chatbots are trained to display "human-like empathy."
 They use phrases

 like: "I completely understand how frustrating this must be."